Guidance Advisory Program (GAP)

 Community Service Program

 Community service projects are designed by the school.
 The students plan and participate in activities, such as charity work, organized for donations of money, food, and clothing for the needy, cancer patients, the elderly, and school’s for underprivileged children among others.

-Our School has also made donations for international charities such as The Earthquake in Haiti, the victims of Hurricane Katrina in New Orleans, the NBIA Hope and Faith foundation as well as the Orphans of 9/11, etc.
+Our School in the past has also made donations for international charities such as The Earthquake in Haiti, the victims of Hurricane Katrina in New Orleans, the NBIA Hope and Faith foundation as well as the Orphans of 9/11, etc.